MartaCasdelg/StrataScratch-SQL-Challenges/Hard/Popularity_percentage.md

     user1;
 ```

 Since the expected output of the problem shows decimal values, I convert the number of friends to decimal.
 In addition, I multiply the result of the division by 100 to obtain the percentage value.

-Since an aggregation function has been used, I use a GROUP BY clause to group the results according to the user.
+As an aggregation function has been used, I use a GROUP BY clause to group the results according to the user.
 Finally, I sort the table by user ID to obtain the expected result.

 <div id="header" align="center">
   <img src="https://github.com/MartaCasdelg/StrataScratch-SQL-Challenges/blob/main/Hard/Images/popularity_percentage_output.png" />